Auxlanger/Nuda/README.md

 1. **u** = /u/
 1. **z** = /z/

-Thus the word **Nuda** is pronounced /nuda/.
+Thus the word **Nuda** is pronounced /nuda/ or /nudə/.

 Names of the native letters are:

-- **a, ba, da, e, ga, i, la, na, u, za**
+- **a, ba, da, ga, i, la, na, u, za**

 Thus the native Nuda alphabet is pronounced as:

-- **a, ba, da, e, ga, i, la, na, u, za** = /a ba da ə ga i la na u za/
+- **a, ba, da, ga, i, la, na, u, za** =
+/a ba da ga i la na u za/

-Syllable structure of the 576 native disyllables is CVCV where:
+Syllable structure of the 324 native disyllables is CVCV where:

 - C = **b d g l n z**
-- V = **a e i u**
+- V = **a i u**

-Syllable structure of the 28 native monosyllables is V or CV.
+Syllable structure of the 21 native monosyllables is V or CV.

-Word roots consist of 1 or 2 syllables, so there are 604 native word roots.
+Word roots consist of 1 or 2 syllables, so there are 345 native word roots.

 Compound words are formed using hyphens.